 Since then Kießling has settled down to enjoy his best years: "Here I met my wife, got married, welcomed my son into the world, built a house and I've got my fans.
 Leverkusen makes me very happy."
 The target man has been a first-team regular under a variety of coaches at Bayer 04 and his work ethic and eye for goal earned him a call-up to the national team from Joachim Löw, and a squad role for Germany at the 2010 World Cup.

 Thereafter however, international recognition was harder to come by for the Bavarian-born target man, in the face of impressive performances by German strikers both in the Bundesliga and across Europe.
-Kießling was hardly demotivated, in his international hiatus he hit 25 Bundesliga goals and became the Bundesliga top scorer in 2012/13, his contribution vital in steering Leverkusen back to the Champions League automatically.
+Kießling was hardly lacking motivation, though: in his international hiatus he hit 25 Bundesliga goals and became the Bundesliga top scorer in 2012/13, his contribution vital in steering Leverkusen back into the Champions League.